JohnGrime/TwitterTrack/README.md

 ## Docker

-Included in this repository is a simple Dockerfile to create a Docker image with the appropriate installed software.
+Included in this repository is a simple Dockerfile to create a Docker image with the appropriate software present.

-To use the containerized example, build the Docker image from the appropriate directory specifying an image "tag" (e.g. `stuff/twittertrack`):
+To use the containerized example, build the Docker image from the appropriate directory and identify the output image image with a suitable "tag" (e.g. `stuff/twittertrack`):

 	docker build -t stuff/twittertrack .

-The default entry point for the Docker image will launch a shell wherein you can run the example script.
+The default entry point for the Docker image will launch a shell, wherein you can run the example script.
 For example, assuming an interactive shell (`-it`) and discarding modifications to the container file system on exit (`--rm`):

 	docker run -it --rm stuff/twittertrack
 	/ # ./twitter_test.sh London "New York" Paris "St. Helens"